-Microbial such as viruses and bacteria, which may come from sewage treatment plants, septic systems, Contaminants agricultural livestock operations, and wildlife. such as salts and metals, which can be naturally occurring or may result from urban storm Inorganic water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or Contaminants farming.
+Microbial such as viruses and bacteria, which may come from sewage treatment plants, septic systems, Contaminants agricultural livestock operations, and wildlife. such as salts and metals, which can be naturally-occurring or result from urban stormwater Inorganic runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or Contaminants farming.
 Pesticides and which may come from a variety of sources, such as agriculture, urban storm water runoff, and Herbicides residential uses.
-Organic including synthetic and volatile organic chemicals, which are by-products of industrial Chemical processes and petroleum production, and may also, come from gas stations, urban storm Contaminants water runoff, and septic systems.
-Radioactive which can be naturally occurring or may be the result of oil and gas production and mining Contaminants activities.
+Organic including synthetic and volatile organic chemicals, which are by-products of industrial Chemical processes and petroleum production, and can also come from gas stations, urban stormwater Contaminants runoff, and septic systems.
+Radioactive which can be naturally occurring or be the result of oil and gas production and mining Contaminants activities.